mogresta/web-api/README.md

 2. Run composer install
 3. Start server with `symfony server:start`

-- The app is running on http://127.0.0.1:8000 unless otherwise specified by local environment
+- The app is running on http://127.0.0.1:8000 unless otherwise specified